-With the increased demand and popularity of solar generation, Seattle City Light estimates that the state annual incentive payment for solar customers will be reduced by approximately 35 percent for the 2015-2016 fiscal year, which ends today.
+With the increased demand and popularity of solar generation, Seattle City Light estimates that the state annual incentive payment to each of its solar customers will be reduced by approximately 35 percent for the 2015-2016 fiscal year, which ends today.

 City Light is expected to reach its solar incentive cap set by the Washington state Legislature due to various factors, including the increase in average solar system size installed, greater solar resources and decreasing retail sales.
 The cap determines how much money in state incentives each utility can distribute to its customers who own solar panels.